tijanab44/odin/notes/html-css-javasc.md

 <img src="../images/dog.jpg">
 -Besides the src attribute, every image element should also have an alt (alternative text) attribute. -koristi se da opise sliku

-Ovo mi nista nije jadno ---->
+Ovo mi nista nije jasno ---->
 - good commit messages (on GitHub) to mozes da provjeris, istoriju commit-ova na gh Having a good commit message history will allow you (or other developers working on your code) to quickly see what changes were made and why.
 This is useful if a bug is found in the code that needs to be fixed!